-The extent of sufficiency of school land

-Size of School Land: One of the most permanent paramount asset any institution has in the land on which physical infrastructures are put-on.
-This study sought to find out the sizes of school land in the study location.
-Most of the schools (66.7%) surveyed had an area of less than 4.5 hectares, while only 12.1% were built on over 13.5 hectares of land.
-The acreage in boys' schools was larger than that in girls' and mixed schools.
-Over 33.3% of boys' schools were built on more than 13.5 hectares, compared to the 14.3% and 11.1% mixed and girls' schools respectively (Table 1.0).
-Two approaches as to the meaning of school size are commonly adopted.
-Size may simply refer to the total number of students attending a school.
-It may, in addition, refer to the geospatial location of a school at a given date.
-The second approach is largely found amongst small school advocates.
-It views school size as a combination of the number of students, the physical size of school buildings, a particular set of values with decision-making practices, and a particular culture (Muir, 2000; Tasker, 2003).
-Muir (2000) supports the development of small schools whereas Tasker (2003) prefers smaller structures in secondary schools.
+Extent of sufficiency of Scschool land sizes, of School Land topography, school grounds, external and green environment.
+One of the most paramount assets any institution has is the land on which physical infrastructures are put-on.
+Most of the schools (40.0%) surveyed had an area of less than 4.5 hectares, while only 20% were built on over 13.5 hectares of land.
+The acreage in boys' schools was larger than that in girls' and mixed schools; with 37.5% of boys' schools built on more than 13.5 hectares, compared to 14.3% and 12.5% for% for mixed and girls' schools, respectively (Table 1.0).